sablierapp/sablier-caddy-plugin/README.md

 This plugin does not come with a pre-built version of Caddy (see [#10](https://github.com/sablierapp/sablier-caddy-plugin/issues/10)).

 You must build a custom version of Caddy with this plugin.
-See [](https://caddyserver.com/docs/build#xcaddy) for more information.
+See [building from source](https://caddyserver.com/docs/build#xcaddy) for more information.

+**Dockerfile Example**:
 ```Dockerfile
 FROM caddy:2.10.2-builder AS builder